 Rededication: 8 October 1989 by Gordon B. Hinckley (addition only)

 Exterior Finish: Gray buff marble and a gray slate roof.

-Ordinance Rooms: Five ordinance rooms (stationary) and four sealing.
+Ordinance Rooms: Five ordinance rooms (stationary) and three sealing.

 Total Floor Area: 34,000 square feet.